Sonu Gowda

 Sonu Gowda is an Indian actress who works predominantly in Kannada-language films.
 She made her debut in Inthi Ninna Preethiya and appeared in films including Paramesha Panwala and Gulama.
-She has also starred in Tamil and a few Malayalam films where she is credited as Shruthi Ramakrishnan.
+She has also starred in Tamil and a few Malayalam films, where she is credited as Shruthi Ramakrishnan.

 Personal life

 Sonu was born to Ramakrishna, a make-up artist who has worked in the Kannada film industry.
-She has a sister Neha Gowda, who is a television actress known for her roles in the Telugu television drama series Swathi Chinukulu, Kannada Soap Era Lakshmi Baramma and Kalyana Parisu.
-Sonu studied at the Carmel High School, Padhmanabhanagar, Bangalore.
+She has a sister, Neha Gowda, who is a television actress known for her roles in the Telugu television drama series Swathi Chinukulu, the Kannada soap opera Lakshmi Baramma, and the Tamil soap opera Kalyana Parisu.
+Sonu studied at Carmel High School, Padhmanabhanagar, Bangalore.

 Career

-Sonu's first film was Inthi Ninna Preethiya, where she worked alongside actor Srinagar Kitty.

-Sonu is also part of WeMove Theatre, a popular Bangalore based theatre company.
-She played one of the heroines in the Tamil film 144 (2015).
+Sonu's first film was Inthi Ninna Preethiya (2008), where she worked alongside actor Srinagar Kitty.
+She has gone on to appear in many films like Gultoo, Happy New Year, and 1 by Two.
+Sonu is also part of WeMove Theatre, a popular Bangalore-based theatre company.

-Sonu has also acted in Gultoo.